 Any course with a passing grade (A, B, C, D, or PA) is considered to be successfully completed.
 Any course with a grade of F, W, WA, FX, R, IN, or M is not considered to be successfully completed.

 Repeated courses are counted in the “hours attempted” calculation for financial aid purposes and the repeat grade is treated in the cumulative GPA in accordance with university policy.
-All repeat courses are counted in total attempted hours, regardless of their treatment in the Financial Aid Disbursement Rules for Repeated Undergraduate Courses.
+All repeat courses are counted in total attempted hours, regardless of their treatment in the Treatment of Repeated Coursework for Financial Aid Disbursement.

 Courses Taken for Audit